Your Guide to Ohio’s Minimum Wage

 Are there plans to change the state’s minimum wage?

 A 2006 voter-approved amendment to the Ohio Constitution ties minimum wage to inflation.
 So each year, the wage increases by a small amount to reflect the increase in the Consumer Price Index (which is used to calculate inflation).
-In 2017, the increase was five cents per hour; in 2016, it was 15 cents per hour.
+In 2018, the increase was 15 cents per hour; in 2017, it was five cents per hour; and in 2016, it was 15 cents per hour.

 While there are no proposed laws to change the state’s minimum wage, there are people pushing for an increase.
 Ohio Democrats, union leaders, and activists want to increase the state’s minimum wage to $15.